kotireddy-hub/git-commands/README.md

 # git-commands

 Process :-
-1.git add "file name" or . (if you used "." it will add all file to stage , if you used filename it will add one file to stage)
+1. git add "file name" or . (if you used "." it will add all file to stage , if you used filename it will add one file to stage)
-2.git commit -m "message"
+2. git commit -m "message"
-3.git push origin branch name
+3. git push origin branch name